EDGE775/job4j_chat/README.md

 * [Contact](#contact)

 ## General info
-This project is a Spring Boot RESTfull API using Spring Security and JWT for authentication and authorization.
+This project is a basic REST API for a chat.
-This is a simple service that implements the server side of an online chat.
-It uses simple CRUD operations.

 ## Technologies
 * Java 17